flemosr/quantoxide/README.md

 stored in the PostgreSQL database, without risking real funds.
 The `BacktestEngine` replays historical market conditions, simulating the Trade Operator actions and tracking performance metrics.
-This allows strategies to be iterated on, parameters to be adjusted, and profitability to be validated, all locally in a risk-free environment.
+This allows strategies to be iterated on, parameters to be adjusted, and profitability to be estimated, all locally in a risk-free environment.

 ### Live Trading